The integrality conjecture and the cohomology of preprojective stacks: Introduction

-One such example involves working with the quiver $\overline{Q_{\Jor}}$, which has one vertex and two loops $X,Y$, and setting $\mathcal{S}$ to be the category of representations for which the two loops $X$ and $Y$ are sent to invertible morphisms.
-The resulting compactly supported cohomology is the cohomology of the character stack for the genus one Riemann surface, enabling us to calculate its compactly supported cohomology, even though it is \textit{not} pure. \smallbreak Putting all of these ideas together, we prove two general structural results regarding the compactly supported cohomology of stacks $\Msp(\Pi_Q)^{\mathcal{S}}$ for arbitrary finite $Q$ and Serre subcategory $\mathcal{S}$, stated below as Theorems \ref{PoinThm} and \ref{2dint}.
-These are the results that mirror the wall-crossing and integrality isomorphisms, respectively, from noncommutative Donaldson--Thomas theory. \begin{thmx} Let $Q$ be a finite quiver, let $\mathcal{S}\subset \mathbb{C}\overline{Q}\lmod$ be a Serre subcategory, let $\zeta\in\mathbb{H}_+^{Q_0}$ be a stability condition, and let $\slope $ be the slope function defined with respect to $\zeta$.
+We prove two general structural results regarding the compactly supported cohomology of stacks $\Msp(\Pi_Q)^{\mathcal{S}}$ for arbitrary finite quiver $Q$ and Serre subcategory $\mathcal{S}$, stated below as Theorems \ref{PoinThm} and \ref{2dint}.
+The first is a kind of cohomological wall-crossing isomorphism: \begin{thmx} Let $Q$ be a quiver, let $\mathcal{S}\subset \mathbb{C}\overline{Q}\lmod$ be a Serre subcategory, let $\zeta\in\mathbb{H}_+^{Q_0}$ be a stability condition, and let $\slope $ be the slope function defined with respect to $\zeta$.
 Then there is an isomorphism of $\mathbb{N}^{Q_0}$-graded mixed Hodge structures

 where for $\dd',\dd''\in\mathbb{N}^{Q_0}$,